vibbits/material-liascript/protocols-tess.md

             {{0}}
 *********************

 Training resources (events and materials) may be added to TeSS to reach bigger audiences, increase impact and bolster event attendance.
 Registering events and training materials makes them more findable in a variety of ways to various user bases.
 TeSS features content providers which are entities (such as academic institutions, non-profit organisations, portals etc.) that provide training materials of relevance to life sciences and ELIXIR.
-In order to have a training event automatically harvested in TeSS, as described in [Protocol 8](#9), a content provider has to be registered first.
+In order to have a training event automatically harvested in TeSS, as described in [Scenario 8](#9), a content provider has to be registered first.
 It also adds visibility to content providers.
 Here is the procedure to register a new content provider in TeSS.

 *********************

             {{1}}
 *********************

-1. Login to TeSS at https://tess.elixir-europe.org following [Protocol 4](#4).
+1. Login to TeSS at https://tess.elixir-europe.org following [Scenario 4](#4).

 2. To register a content provider, click on the Providers menu.